47,982 Vehicles, Motorcycles Registered In Rwp Division In Six Months - UrduPoint

 To another question he informed that on the directives of Director E&T Rawalpindi district, special teams have also been constituted to conduct raids against token tax defaulters and unregistered vehicles.

-In order to facilitate the citizens, Excise and Taxation Office Rawalpindi was making efforts.
-He informed that the Department has collected over Rs 2.442 billion revenue including property, motor, professional taxes, excise fee and entertainment duties in four districts of the division during six months of financial year 2020-21.
+To facilitate the citizens, Excise and Taxation Office Rawalpindi is making efforts, he informed that the Department had collected over Rs 2.442 billion revenue including property, motor, professional taxes, excise fee and entertainment duties in four districts of the division during six months of the current financial year.

 The provincial government had fixed over Rs 4.714 billion revenue target for Rawalpindi division including Rawalpindi, Jhelum, Chakwal and Attock districts for the current financial year.

-The department succeeded to collect overall 52 percent revenue against the target including 63 percent of property tax, 55% of motor vehicle, 39% of excise, 35% of professional tax, 100% of entertainment and 82% of luxury houses tax during the period.
+The department succeeded to collect overall 52 percent revenue against the target including 63 percent of property tax, 55 per cent of motor vehicle, 39 per cent ofexcise, 35 per cent of professional tax, 100 per cent of entertainment and 82 per cent of luxury houses tax during the period, he added.